 You only need six ingredients to make mango habanero salsa!
 It packs heat from the habanero but is super fresh and tasty.
 Here is a list of ingredients:

 - Red Bell Pepper: This adds the best crunch and sweet taste.
+You can use an orange or yellow bell pepper too.

 - Cilantro: I just love fresh cilantro, it adds the best flavor!

 - Habanero Chili: Grab 1 habanero pepper for this salsa recipe.
 Make sure to remove the stem and the seeds.
 If you want extra spicy salsa, leave the seeds in.
+You can also use a jalapeno if needed.

 - Lime: Finally, some lime juice and zest for a tangy flavor.